 Students combine their knowledge of Chinese language and culture with their technical or business expertise by working as interns in mainland China, Hong Kong, and Taiwan.
 We offer 8-12 week internships during the summer or 6 to 12 month internships at various times during the year.
 We also encourage students to explore exciting new hybrid Study Abroad + summer internship opportunities.

-Earn transfer credit and experience Chinese culture at University of Hong Kong and Southern University of Science & Technology, Shenzhen.
+Earn transfer credit and experience Chinese culture at universities in mainland China, Hong Kong, and Taiwan.

 See MISTI Program Discovery page for details.
 Explore opportunities for longer stays in Greater China with our new, hybrid Study Abroad + Internship option. i.e. semester abroad + a summer internship.

-- January IAP Chinese language studies in Shenzhen
+- January IAP Chinese language studies in Taiwan

 - University of Hong Kong